 Many people don’t realize, but the world of board gaming expands way beyond your average game of monopoly or scrabble.
-I’m not saying these are bad games, but there are so many other games out there that are great “gateway games,” making it easy to introduce new players or involve non-board gamers into the ever expanding world of board gaming.
+I’m not saying these are bad games, but there are so many other games out there that act as the best gateway board games.
+These types of gateway games make it easy to introduce new players or involve non-board gamers into the ever expanding world of board gaming.

 When having a game night with new players or people who consider themselves “non-board gamers,” I like to have a list of a few games that I feel will ease them into gameplay.
 My hope is that these games will make great examples of gameplay and bring a level of enjoyment that will lead to more board gaming in the future.
 In the board gaming community, we like to call these types of games, “gateway games.”